davidalecrim1/payment-splitter/README.md

 ### Design Decisiom: Split Expenses After All Have Been Added
 I've experimented with a few approachs on how to add and split expenses.
 The one that made more sense based on the requirements, was to allow to keep adding expenses, than issue a call to get the current state of expenses split.
 This is automatically made when the balance is calculated, given it depends on all the current expenses and

-The opposite direction was to calculate the division as each expense is being added in the app, but this seemed to be overcomplicated.
+The opposite direction was to calculate the division as each expense is being added in the app.
+This still seems like a interesting approach to be considered for refactor, but would add extra complexity as each expense should have a parameter to determine.
+Although having the parameter for split in get balances feels off.

 ## Project Management
 - [x] Setup Node with Typescript.